anushkakushwah/Google-Cyclistic-Dashboard/README.md

-📊 Power BI Dashboard Project (UIDAI Data Analysis) This project of mine is work of my participation in UIDAI data analysis hackathon 2026
+📊 Power BI Dashboard Project
+This is my project work i made for the successful completion of Google Data Analytics Professional Certificate

 ## 🔗 Dashboard File
 Due to large file size (481MB), the Power BI file is stored externally: